Did you know that there is no standard of care for veterinary anesthesia like there is for human anesthesia?

 Q. Will I be given post-surgical instructions?

 A. At Animal Hospital at Auburn Hills, a doctor or technician will go through detailed instructions with you at dismissal.
-Most surgical patients are seen 10-14 days after their surgery (at no cost to you) to examine the surgical site and to address any concerns you may have.
+Most surgical patients are seen 10-14 days after their surgery (at no cost to you) to examine the surgical site & to address any concerns you may have.

 Q. Why do veterinarians charge different prices for surgery?

 If you are finding an extreme price difference between two veterinarians there is usually a reason for the difference.
 You need to be aware of what services are included in the cost of a procedure.
-Many veterinarians don't include services such as pain medication, pre-anesthetic blood work, balanced pre-surgery medications, intravenous catheters, fluids during anesthesia, and monitoring during and after the procedure into the general cost of the surgery.
+Many veterinarians don't include services such as pain medication, pre-anesthetic blood work, balanced pre-surgery medications, intravenous catheters, fluids during anesthesia, & monitoring during & after the procedure into the general cost of the surgery.

 While cost is obviously a concern for the majority of pet owners, price shopping is not always the safest thing for your pet when it comes to surgical procedures.